 Dynamic External Sun Protection

 A building or home with large glazed surfaces facing south can offer many advantages.
 During the autumn, winter and spring, you can enjoy the benefits of the incoming sunlight.
 However, in the summer this can lead to overheating and an annoying glare on TV and computer screens throughout the year.
 Structural sun protection and sunscreens can prevent this overheating and limit the amount of glare.
 They stop the sun’s rays before they come into contact with the glazed surfaces and the undesired heat and blinding light from entering the building.
 And yet you can still keep that important visual contact with your environment.
 So external sun protection is needed to control the entry of the sun’s heat.
-It is not only necessary for buildings with a lot of glass facing south, but also for those with a fair amount of glass on the western and eastern façades.
+It is not only necessary for buildings with a lot of glass facing south but also for those with a fair amount of glass on the western and eastern façades.

 Combined with wisely chosen glass, fabric sun protection screens are a perfect compromise between heat control and light entry.
 The photometric properties of the glass and the sunscreen, such as the reflection, absorption and transmission properties, help produce the gtot value (the shading coefficient, previously called SC).
 The gtot value indicates the shading efficiency of the chosen glass/ screen combination.
-Other fabric properties are the openness factor and the uV transmission rate.
+Other fabric properties are the openness factor and the UV transmission rate.
 This dynamic sun protection is wind-tight in large surfaces as well.
-Opening it in winter, permits the sun to warm up the building for free.
+Opening it in winter permits the sun to warm up the building for free.
 In summer fabric screens protect from overheating inside.

 Ventilation and Sun Protection For High Rise Buildings

 There can be totally different requirements applicable to high-rise buildings in terms of ventilation, sun protection, and terrace coverings compared to normal construction: perfect alignment with every type of curtain wall and aesthetic integration, for example, without losing energy efficiency or durability.
-The result is often custom-made, providing a solution that not only conforms with all the visual performance requirements, but also meets all the requirements in terms of health and a comfortable indoor climate.
+The result is often custom-made, providing a solution that not only conforms with all the visual performance requirements but also meets all the requirements in terms of health and a comfortable indoor climate.

 Studies have shown that no less than 80 per cent of people in high-rise office buildings or apartment buildings still want to feel like they can bring fresh air inside.
 But opening a window is not always an option in this case.
 Luckily, there are plenty of customised ventilation louvers that always provide a great alternative to supply the necessary fresh air in the curtain walls that are so often characteristic of high rises: aesthetically integrated and compliant with the requirements for acoustics, wind-resistance, airflow, rain, insects, security and the possibility to regulate this yourself.

-Large glass panels ensure that there is sufficient daylight, but at the same time, the direct incoming sunlight often disturbs the visual comfort and increases the risk of overheating during hotter period.
+Large glass panels ensure that there is sufficient daylight, but at the same time, the direct incoming sunlight often disturbs visual comfort and increases the risk of overheating during hotter periods.
 Increasingly better insulated high rises definitely include external solar protection to deflect the sunlight before it has a chance to reach the glass.
 This helps to avoid increasing costs for active cooling.

 Continuous Louvre System